Cultural Equipment

 For this particular grant, we’ll look to see how well your project shows the following:

-- Quality and qualifications: The reasoning behind your proposed equipment purchase, how carefully it has been planned, how it relates to your organization’s mission, and how central it is to the services your organization provides to King County residents and visitors.
+• Quality: the reasoning behind your proposed equipment purchase, how carefully it has been planned, how it relates to your organization’s mission, and how central it is to the services your organization provides to King County residents and visitors.

 Public Benefit: Why It Matters

-Every time a visitor to Washington State stays in a hotel, they pay a Lodging Tax—this is where our funding comes from, and our mission is to put it back into the community.
+Every time a visitor to Washington State stays in a hotel, they pay a Lodging Tax—this is where our funding comes from – and our mission is to put it back into the community.
 As you work through your application, tell us exactly how your fellow King County residents will be able to enjoy and learn from your work.
 Here are some ways you can provide public benefit with equipment:

 2 Are You and Your Project Eligible?